Hunter, North Dakota

 Hunter is a city in Cass County, North Dakota, United States.
 The population was 332 at the 2020 census.

-Hunter was founded in 1881.
+The city was founded in 1881 and incorporated in 1885.

 History

 Hunter was first called Delano, and under the latter name was platted in 1880 when the railroad was extended to that point.
 The name Hunter was adopted in 1881 for John Hunter, a local landowner.
 According to legend, John Hunter promised to help build the town a church in exchange for the naming rights.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.53 sqmi, of which 1.52 sqmi is land and 0.01 sqmi is water.